oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 }
 ```

-In the sample above, calling `isOwner` returns:
+In the sample above, assuming we're calling from the same contract or account which created the contract, calling `isOwner` will return:

  * `false`, for `eth_call`
  * `false`, with `sapphire.wrap` but without an attached signer